-The chair of the Professional Development Committee (PDC) and the faculty co-chairs of the Academic Affairs and Curriculum Review (CRC) Committees also serve on the Senate Executive Committee.
+The chair of the Professional Advancement Committee (PDC) and the faculty co-chairs of the Academic Affairs and Curriculum Review (CRC) Committees also serve on the Senate Executive Committee.
 Academic Affairs, CRC, and PDC are standing committees of the Senate.
 Academic Affairs and Curriculum Review are Shared Governance committees with Administrative, Classified, Faculty, and Student representatives.

 The President, President-Elect or Vice President, Chair of the COC, and the co-chair of Academic Affairs also serve on President's Cabinet.

 The Senate offers extensive and open access to its deliberations.
 It promotes the interests of the faculty through its standing committees, its representation on College and District committees, and its access to the San Diego Community College District's Board of Trustees.